Kyle Higashioka Player Props: Yankees vs. Mets

 Mets Pitching Rankings

-- The Mets' 4.41 team ERA ranks 18th among all MLB pitching staffs.
+- The Mets have a 4.40 team ERA that ranks 18th among all MLB pitching staffs.

-- Mets pitchers combine to allow 129 total home runs at a clip of 1.3 per game (to rank 24th in baseball).

-- Verlander makes the start for the Mets, his 15th of the season.
-He is 4-5 with a 3.47 ERA and 70 strikeouts through 83 2/3 innings pitched.
+- Quintana (0-1) takes the mound for the Mets to make his second start of the season.

-- The right-hander's last appearance came on Wednesday against the Chicago White Sox, when he threw eight innings, surrendering one earned run while giving up three hits.
+- The lefty last appeared on Thursday against the Chicago White Sox, when he went five innings, allowing two earned runs while giving up six hits.

-- The 40-year-old has a 3.47 ERA and 7.6 strikeouts per nine innings in 14 games this season, while giving up a batting average of .225 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.